cdagnino/cdagnino.github.io/_posts/2016-12-28-gerrymandering-making-maps-with-R-and-Leaflet.md

 ### Get the Census Data

-I'll use the percentage of hispanics in a Census tract, so we need, by tract, a measure of the total population and of the hispanic population.
+I'll use the percentage of hispanics in a Census tract.
+We need, by tract, a measure of the total population and one for the hispanic population.

  `R` has a very convenient package called `acs` to download specific variables from different geographies.
-In this case I will download all tracts from out `county_list`
+In this case I will download all tracts from our `county_list`

-You will need to get your API key from the Census, but it takes 40 seconds to do it!
+(You will need to get your API key from the Census, but it takes about 40 seconds to do it!)

 ```r
 library(acs)